harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md

 Harness Cloud is available with all CI plans.
 For more information, go to [Use Harness Cloud build infrastructure](./use-harness-cloud-build-infrastructure.md).

-## Self-hosted builds
+## Bring-your-own infrastructure

-Self-hosted build infrastructure options include local machines, Kubernetes clusters, and VMs from Cloud providers, such as AWS.
+Self-managed build infrastructure options include local machines, Kubernetes clusters, and VMs from Cloud providers, such as AWS.

 ### Local runners